solidi/writing/04-the-springboard-pattern.md

 1. Launches from a board that includes other features
 1. Can spring up with minimum setup
 1. Can launch on its own and in any order
-1. Can launch in any state
+1. Defines its own state
 1. Resists larger system coupling and dependencies

 If we follow these rules of feature development, magic happens.
 Benefits include the promotion of modularity, testability, and build-time.
 Additional improvements include [product ideation](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) and unrealized engineering efficiency.
 Let’s discuss these next.